 Build Your Credit Score

 Another key factor in buying a home is having a good credit score.
-Your credit score is a measure of your financial health and creditworthiness, based on your history of borrowing and repaying money.
+Your credit score is a measure of your financial health and creditworthiness, based on your history of borrowing and repaying the money.
 Lenders use your credit score to determine how likely you are to repay your mortgage, and what interest rate they will offer you.

 The higher your credit score, the better your chances of getting approved for a mortgage and securing a lower interest rate.
 Aim for a credit score of at least 680 for good standing.